-What Causes Chronic Relapse
+What Causes Chronic Relapse?

-When your loved one is in recovery from addiction, he or she must adjust to a new, sober lifestyle.
 The time once occupied with using drugs or alcohol must be replaced with healthy, sober activities.
 This can be difficult in early recovery, but treatment helps people develop strategies to cope without drugs or alcohol.

 The euphoric effects of some drugs are so intense that a person who uses them feels they cannot live without it.
 For an active user, the brain craves more and takes priority over everything else, even significant dates, events, and responsibilities.
 Addiction interrupts relationships with loved ones, disrupts employment, and can lead to devastating mental and physical health complications, or death.